ChEn 433 Nuclear

 Exercise: World Electricity as Nuclear

 • Look up the world total electricity production.
-BP Review
+Energy Institute

 • Convert this to CMO